-By using the Q button on the Fuji camera, we can quickly access and select any film simulations, including the original and the custom film recipes.
-As I mentioned before, we can store up to 7 custom film simulation recipes setting on Fujifilm cameras.
+We can quickly access and select any film simulations, including the original and custom film recipes, by pressing the Q button on the Fuji camera.
+On Fujifilm cameras, as previously stated, we can save up to 7 custom film simulation recipe settings.

-As for which film recipes custom setting to use, you can either choose the custom film simulation recipes from Fujixweekly or customize one to your liking.
-You can also refer to some of Fujifilm’s most popular custom film recipes used by other Fujifilm shooters.
+In terms of which film recipes custom settings to use, you can either use the Fujixweekly custom film simulation recipes or create your film recipe style.
+You can also search for some of Fujifilm’s most popular custom film recipes, which are used by other Fujifilm photographers.
+If you are looking to create something out of the box, feel free to read more about how to shoot portraits with cinematic effects.

 Setting Up The Custom Setting for Film Simulation Recipes

-Let’s get started on how to store a film recipe custom setting for Fujifilm X-T30 with an X-Trans IV sensor.
+Let’s get started on how to store a custom film recipe setting for the Fujifilm X-T30 with an X-Trans IV sensor.

 Step 1 – Choose your favorite film recipes custom setting

-Choose an X-Trans IV film recipe from Fujixweekly website that you would like to store in your camera for taking vintage still images.
-You will find all the film recipe setting including ISO, Noise Reduction, Film Simulation, Highlight, Sharpness, Color, Dynamic Range, and White Balance.
+Choose an X-Trans IV film recipe from the Fujixweekly website or the Fujifilm recipes that you would like to store in your camera for taking vintage still images.
+All film recipe settings are available, including ISO, Noise Reduction, Film Simulation, Highlight, Sharpness, Color, Dynamic Range, and White Balance.

 Step 2 – Choose The Right Shooting Mode